 ‘Watching Shark Week Makes You Scared of Sharks’

 In the real world, sharks are prey for humans far more frequently than the reverse.
-While there were four human deaths attributable to sharks worldwide in 2018, more than 100 million sharks were killed during the same period.
+While there were nine human deaths attributable to sharks worldwide in 2022, more than 100 million sharks were killed during the same period.
 Sharks do not seek out contact with humans, and our flesh is not part of any shark’s preferred diet.
 But, after all, some tastes are acquired – so who’s to say sharks won’t learn to enjoy human flesh the way we’ve come to appreciate, say, certain very smelly cheeses?

 Click to stream our exclusive MagellanTV playlist, "Rise Of The Ocean Giants"!